vmassuchetto/dnstorm/README.rst

 ------

 The development status is in its alpha stages.
-Feel free to help by reporting bugs and suggesting modifications on the `Github issues
+Feel free to help by reporting bugs and development suggestions on `Github issues
 <https://github.com/vmassuchetto/dnstorm/issues>`_.